 Sign in to access your NJCU personalized experience.

-Please review our admissions requirements in more detail.
+Please review our international student graduate admissions requirements in more detail.

 You may also find more information at our International Studies Office.